 Vetting a Volunteer for Your Club, Team, or Cause

-Imagine a youth football club run by someone we'll call Omar.
-It's held together by parents who show up: someone to run the line, someone to manage the snack rota, someone to drive the minibus.
-So when a new dad offers to help out at weekends, Omar is thrilled.
+A youth football club runs on the parents who show up: someone to run the line, someone to manage the snack rota, someone to drive the minibus.
+So when a new dad offers to give up his weekends to help, the answer is an instant, grateful yes.
 Volunteers are precious.
 You don't interrogate a gift.

 Why volunteers deserve a real look